20 Amazing Benefits Of Fennel Seeds For Skin, Hair, And Health

 Illustration: StyleCraze Design Team

 Fennel seeds are an aromatic spice popular in many cuisines.
 It is packed with many beneficial nutrients that offer a wide range of benefits.
 The seeds help support digestive, heart, and liver functions.
 Women may find them particularly beneficial as they can provide menstrual cramp relief, boost fertility, and ease morning sickness.
 As it has natural antibacterial effects, it is useful for addressing various hair issues, including dandruff and hair loss.
 Nevertheless, excess intake may have side effects.
-If you experience any adverse effects, limit their use and seek medical advice.
+Fennel seeds may interact with medications and slow down how the body processes drugs (28).
+So, if you experience any adverse effects or are on any medicines, seek medical advice.

 Frequently Asked Questions